iov-one/docs/docs/weave-tutorial/07-handlers.md

 - An Authenticator associated with our context
 - A Tx object to process (eg. to check or to deliver)

-There is a ready to use in memory storage available in the [store package](https://github.com/iov-one/weave/blob/master/store/btree.go#L31-L36).
+There is a ready-to-use in memory storage available in the [store package](https://github.com/iov-one/weave/blob/master/store/btree.go#L31-L36).
 There are also util functions available that we can use to create a weave context with a list of signers (eg. authorized addresses) via an [Authenticator](weave/design/permissions)

 The function below shows how to use them:

 ```go